chrisHuxi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * validation set accuracy of 0.936
 * test set accuracy of 0.927

+* What was the first architecture that was tried and why was it chosen?
-I choose LeNet as fundamental architecture.Because our task is similar to MNIST problem, both of them are classification on images.With LeNet I got validation accuracy 0.91, it's not bad but still needs improving.
-So I apply dropout on convolutional layers, got higher validation accuracy 0.93.
+I choose LeNet as fundamental architecture.Because our task is similar to MNIST problem, both of them are classification on images.

+* What were some problems with the initial architecture?
+With LeNet I got validation accuracy 0.91, it's not bad but still needs improving.

+* How was the architecture adjusted and why was it adjusted?
+Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
+One common justification for adjusting an architecture would be due to overfitting or underfitting.
+A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+I noticed that our model got even 100% accuracy in train set, but valid accuracy is still lower then 0.93.
+It seems to be overfitting.
+So I apply dropout on convolutional layers, got higher validation accuracy.

+* Which parameters were tuned?
+How were they adjusted and why?
+I tuned number of epoch, first I found with 10 epoch our model can not be trained enough， so I try 20 epochs, 30 epochs and 35 epochs.
+Another parameters I tuned is dropout's keep_prob, first I use 0.5, then I found model is underfitting, that means not only the valid accuracy is low, but also train accuracy is not high.
+Then I adjust it to 0.7, 0.8 and 0.9.
+Finally got great result.

+* What are some of the important design choices and why were they chosen?
+For example, why might a convolution layer work well with this problem?
+How might a dropout layer help with creating a successful model?
+In my view, a convolution layer play a very important role in our model, first for our input image whos shape is (32,32), if we simple using fully connected neraul network the computational expense is really large.
+Convolutional layers' feature of weight sharing can solve this problem.
+Another point is that each image's pixel is related to their neighborhood, this feature is also suitable perfectly for CNN.
+Dropout is another important design choice, CNN is easy to be overfitting, and with dropout, our model has to learn more generalized feature.

 **Test a Model on New Images**